Free Printable Fall Leaf Graphing Activity for Kids

 So I’ve found it helpful to spread out their leaf collections and take a minute with them to examine and discuss the variation in colors.
 Having this short conversation before the sorting helps them realize the beauty in nature and that the sorted color piles don’t have to be exact.

-Free leaf graphing printable.
-Perfect for fall math and learning colors!
+free leaf graphing printable. perfect for fall math and learning colors!

 After the leaves have been sorted, graph them by color.
 Which color has the most?
 Which color has the least?
 Depending on the age of your child(ren), you could easily incorporate more math skills by asking questions such as, “how many more yellow than red?” or “what’s the total of orange and green together?”